VanishingPuzzle/Blockchain2023/Final_implementation_LANDMarkt/readme.txt

 This is the final implementation using 1 POOL, for the 4 pool guide check our repo.
+The 4 pool implementation has additional functionalities.
+The one pool implementation is useful for testing, it does not implement an interest model.

 This is the LAND_MARKT contract deployment guide